-- Q: What does it mean for an external auditor to apply to the court for an item of account to be declared unlawful? - A: If the external auditor thinks that income or expenditure in the accounts may be unlawful, they can apply to the court for a judge to give a declaration to that effect.
+- What does it mean for an auditor to apply to the court for an item of account to be declared unlawful? - If the auditor thinks that income or expenditure in the accounts is unlawful, they can apply to the court for a judge to give a declaration to that effect.

-If the court agrees with the external auditor, it can make this declaration and can order the authority to correct the accounts.
+If the court agrees with the auditor, it can make this declaration and can order the authority to correct the accounts.

-When deciding whether to apply for a judge's declaration, the external auditor must consider several matters.
+When deciding whether to apply for a judge's declaration, the auditor must consider several matters.
 These include weighing the possible public interest benefits of going to court against the likely costs.
 The costs of going to court are high and there needs to be a considerable public interest involved before this outweighs the legal costs of applying to court.
+If the authority decides to argue against the auditor's view in court, then the costs to the local taxpayer will also include the authority's legal fees.